-a) Initial recognition
+A) Initial Recognition

 Financial assets and liabilities are initially recognised on the trade date.
 The classification of financial instruments at initial recognition depends on their contractual terms and the business model for managing the instruments.
 Financial instruments are initially measured at their fair value, except in the case of financial assets and financial liabilities recorded at FVTPL, transaction costs are added to, or subtracted from the amount.
 Trade receivables are measured at the transaction price.
-The Day 1 gain or loss is recognised when the fair value of financial instruments at initial recognition differs from the transaction price.
+The Day 1 gain or loss is recognised when the fair value of financial instruments at initial recognition differs from the transaction price based on models for which some of the inputs are not observable, the difference between the transaction price and the fair value is deferred and is only recognised in profit or loss when the inputs become observable, or when the instrument is de-recognised.